 The Crash Site Today

 The only recognizable part of the unarmed B-52H was the right horizontal stabilizer, jutting about 15 feet off the ground vertically.

+The survival school was in used, by between sessions.
 Many of the students there witnessed the crash first-hand.